dynamick/ecoute-macos/README.md

 # 🎧 Ecoute macOS

 Ecoute is a live transcription tool that provides real-time transcripts for both the user's microphone input (You) and the user's speakers output (Speaker) in a textbox.
 It also generates a suggested response using OpenAI's GPT-3.5 for the user to say based on the live transcription of the conversation.

+# Changes from the original branch

+This fork add some nice features

+- added a **markdown** interpreter so headers, lists, code fragments are now showed in a pretty way
+- added the new chatGPT engine: **gpt-4o-mini**
+- added `init` (launch it just once, it creates the environment and download all packages) and `start` (launch it every time you want to use it) scripts

 **This fork supports macOS.** See config details [below](#macos)